Apple Notes Review 2023

-The pixel eraser is your regular eraser that works just like one on a real pencil.
-The size is default; however, if you’re using an Apple Pencil, you can change the size of the eraser by tilting it.
+The pixel eraser is the regular eraser that works just like one on a real pencil.
+There are five preset sizes; however, if you’re using an Apple Pencil, you can also change the size of the eraser by tilting it.

-#caption#The highlighter tool in Apple Notes also offers five thickness settings. #2 is the best for line-item highlighting, and you can make multiple passes to increase the color.
+#caption#The highlighter tool in Apple Notes also offers five thickness settings.
+The #2 is the best for line-item highlighting, and you can make multiple passes to increase the color.
 (Image: Apple Notes / Screenshot by Lindsay Armstrong / Paperlike)

 The default color is yellow, but again, you can use the color selector on the right to change it to any color you’d like.